 Getting in Shape With Baby on Board

-Start with simple walking for 10 to 15 minutes three times a day, Berk says.
-The American College of Obstetricians and Gynecologists (ACOG) recommends starting with easy exercises and slowly building up to more challenging moves.
+Once your doctor gives you the OK to exercise, the American College of Obstetricians and Gynecologists (ACOG) says to start with easy exercises and slowly build up to more challenging moves.

 Focus on core strength and balance training.
 But be careful, since pregnancy hormones make joints looser, says Fabio Comana, an exercise physiologist with the National Academy of Sports Medicine.